atomone-hub/atomone/x/gov/README.md

 Threshold is defined as the minimum proportion of `Yes` votes (excluding `Abstain` votes) for the proposal to be accepted.

-Initially, the threshold is set at 50% of `Yes` votes, excluding `Abstain` votes.
-A possibility to veto exists if more than 1/3rd of all votes are `NoWithVeto` votes.
-Note, both of these values are derived from the `TallyParams` on-chain parameter, which is modifiable by governance.
-This means that proposals are accepted iff:
+Initially, the threshold is set at 66.7% of `Yes` votes, excluding `Abstain` votes.
+Note, the value is derived from the `TallyParams` on-chain parameter, which is modifiable by governance.
+This means that proposals are accepted if:

 * There exist bonded tokens.
 * Quorum has been achieved.
 * The proportion of `Abstain` votes is inferior to 1/1.
-* The proportion of `NoWithVeto` votes is inferior to 1/3, including `Abstain` votes.
-* The proportion of `Yes` votes, excluding `Abstain` votes, at the end of the voting period is superior to 1/2.
+* The proportion of `Yes` votes, excluding `Abstain` votes, at the end of the voting period is superior to 2/3.

 #### No inheritance